jasongeslois/LearnTidyML/README.md

 ## Overview

-LearnTidyML takes the guesswork out of choosing machine learning methods. import your data, and LearnTidyML will:
+LearnTidyML helps guide your choice of machine learning methods. import your data, and LearnTidyML will:

 1. **Profile your data** - Understand structure, types, and quality
 2. **Detect the ML task** - Classification, regression, clustering, etc.